Contents

 - Tax efficiency: The interest earned on STRIPS is generally subject to federal income tax but exempt from state and local taxes.

-- Predictable returns: Since STRIPS are zero-coupon securities, their future value is known at the time of purchase, providing investors with a predictable return.
+- Predictable returns: Since STRIPS are zero-coupon securities, their future value is known at purchase, providing investors with a predictable return.

 - Liquidity: STRIPS are actively traded on the secondary market, making them a relatively liquid investment.